nsxiv/nsxiv/CONTRIBUTING.md

 For changes that are very much up to preference, such as changing values in config.h, please do not open a pull request unless you have an objective explanation.

-See [open issues](https://github.com/nsxiv/nsxiv/issues) to find something to work on.
+See the [open issues](https://github.com/nsxiv/nsxiv/issues) to find something to work on.